Wife of man defrauded on deathbed happy with sentence

 "I’m just glad he had no idea."

-The Churchers were among hundreds of investors whose money was stolen by Kloogh, who today was sentenced to eight years and 10 months imprisonment in the High Court at Dunedin.
+The Churchers were among hundreds of investors whose money was stolen by Kloogh, who today was sentenced in the Dunedin District Court to eight years and 10 months' imprisonment.

 He will serve a minimum period of imprisonment of five years and four months.